2000prcs/Data-Miner/README.md

 ## Design overview

 1. Language: I decided to use JavaScript with Node.js environment
-2. Run the program: To make the program executable, I mapped `miner` command with bin.
+2. Running program: To make the program executable, I mapped `miner` command with bin.
 This maps the command to the file `index.js` to be executed.
+The program can be executed by modifying `index.js` file permission with `chmod` as well.
 3. Main Process: Main function `miner()` takes input from STDIN => Read the file to parse data => pass the data and user query to command handlers
 => the `logCompanies()` function takes the mapped result and logs it as a string to the console